-The delegation of Ukraine warmly welcomes Ambassador György Varga, the Chief Observer of the OSCE Observer Mission at two Russian checkpoints on the Russian-Ukrainian border, back to the Permanent Council and thanks him for his report and presentation.
+The delegation of Ukraine warmly welcomes Ambassador Gyorgy Varga, the Chief Observer of the OSCE Observer Mission at two Russian checkpoints on the Russian-Ukrainian border, back to the Permanent Council and thanks him for his detailed report and presentation.

 We express our appreciation of the work of the Mission that operates in difficult and restrictive conditions.
-The OSCE Observer Mission remains limited to two out of eleven checkpoints of the Russian-Ukrainian state border segment not controlled by the Ukrainian authorities, despite objective needs and strong support of the OSCE participating States for expansion of the geographic scope of the Mission and enabling monitoring between these border crossings.
+Due to the resistance of the Russian Federation, the OSCE Observer Mission remains limited to two out of eleven checkpoints of the Russian-Ukrainian state border segment not controlled by the Ukrainian authorities, despite objective needs and strong support of the OSCE participating States for expansion of the geographic scope of the Mission and enabling monitoring between these border crossings.
 Even at these two BCPs significant restrictions of the freedom of movement within the BCPs were imposed by the Russian authorities.
-We take note of your reference to “blind spots” because of restrictions and prohibitions imposed by the Russian authorities which make it impossible to duly conclude the observation process.
-In this connection we point out that the OSCE Permanent Council decision No.1130 of 24 July 2014, which established the mission, tasks the “observers, operating under principles of impartiality and transparency, with monitoring and reporting on the situation at the checkpoints of Donetsk and Gukovo, as well as on the movements across the border”.
-The decision does not make any mention that implementation of the mandated task may be subjected to any restrictions by the authorities of the host country.
-We urge the Russian authorities to lift restrictions and prohibitions that impede the Mission’s fill implementation of its mandate.
+We would appreciate clarifications of the Chief Observer about why these restrictions were moved from the part of the report concerning the issues still to be solved.

 Thank you, Mr. Chairperson.